Rabigato Grape Variety: Rarer Than Rare

 Conventional wisdom dictated that Rabigato’s primary role was to bring acid and structure to white blends; few winemakers regarded the grape as worthy of standalone status.
 It is also used to make white Port, mixed with a (typical) concoction of Gouveio, Viosinho, and Malvasia.
 But, attitudes have softened in the 21st century to the point that several leading winemakers are marketing a mono-varietal Rabigato label.
 The best of these are excellent: fragrant, fresh, and very attractive white wines.
 They tend to offer an enticing bouquet of citrus, acacia, stone fruit, and minerals, with a salt-licked finish that defines all good Douro whites.

 However, it is made in very different ways.
 Indeed, the choices – and arguments – start the moment the grapes come into the winery.
 Should you crush the berries before pressing or use whole bunches in the press?
 Is it better to emphasize protective handling, or is a well-judged degree of skin contact beneficial to the wine?
-And, most importantly, should you involve oak in the winemaking process?
+Most importantly, should you involve oak in the winemaking process?

 These choices – particularly the issue of barrel maturation – will have a major impact on style, although not necessarily on quality.
 The truth is that Rabigato is quite a malleable grape, able to cope with (almost) anything that the winemaker can throw at it.
 Many, however, elect to treat it like Riesling: cool fermentation in stainless steel tank and not a hint of oak.
 The result is a very saline and refreshing wine – textbook for the modern palate.
 Yet it also takes to barrel maturation with relish, producing something more structured and age-worthy.
 The trade-off, as ever, is upfront fruit.